About BLE LTER

 Long Term Ecological Research (LTER) helps us understand how our environment is changing through time and how past events such as shifts in ocean currents or the arrival of new species impact ecosystems over long time scales.
-The longer tenure of LTER sites also engenders relationships with local communities so that citizens are engaged with ecological research, which in turn helps ensure the longevity of the site.
+The extended tenure of LTER sites also engenders relationships with local communities so that citizens are engaged with ecological research, which in turn helps ensure the longevity of the site.

-The Beaufort Lagoon Ecosystems (BLE) LTER program was funded by the National Science Foundation (NSF) in 2017 and is based out of three nodes along the Beaufort Sea coast: Utqiagvik (formerly Barrow), Deadhorse, and Kaktovik.
+The Beaufort Lagoon Ecosystems (BLE) LTER program was funded by the National Science Foundation (NSF) in 2017 and is based out of three nodes along the Beaufort Sea coast: Utqiaġvik (formerly Barrow), Deadhorse, and Kaktovik.
 At each node, we deploy instruments and collect samples in nearby lagoon systems, each with their own unique characteristics.
-This research provides a much needed mechanism for tracking and understanding 1) how natural climate cycles influence coastal ecosystems in the Arctic, and 2) climate change effects such as permafrost thaw, shifting precipitation regimes, and losses of sea ice alter coastal ecosystems thorough effects on inputs, nutrient cycling, and ocean mixing.
+This research provides a much needed mechanism for tracking and understanding 1) how natural climate cycles influence coastal ecosystems in the Arctic, and 2) how climate change effects such as permafrost thaw, shifting precipitation regimes, and losses of sea ice alter coastal ecosystems through effects on inputs, nutrient cycling, and ocean mixing.

 Our fieldwork takes place within the homeland of the Iñupiat, whose subsistence lifestyles are built upon strong traditions and beliefs.
 We recognize the Iñupiat’s fundamental understanding of their natural surroundings and their strong sense of place.
 The co-production of knowledge is important in our joint efforts to understand the ecological functioning of these systems.